denysmedynskyi/denysmedynskyi.github.io/_posts/2017-6-26-How-to-debug-memory-issues-using-rspec.md

 ## conclusion

-After the reason for memory growth is found next step is to decide is it worth to fix it or not.
+After the reason for memory growth is found next step is to decide if is it worth to fix it or not.

+**In my case**:
+1. I suspected problem in the specs, but found that memory increases the same way in `rails console`
+2. It is not a memory leak
-In my case, it is a small increase and it stops growing very quickly, so I am not going to fix it soon.
+3. Memory bloat is small enough to fix it later

 Thank you for reading!
 I hope it was useful for you.